kubernetes-sigs/kueue/test/scalability/README.md

 # Scalability test

-Is a test meant to detect regressions int the Kueue's overall scheduling capabilities.
+Is a test meant to detect regressions in the Kueue's overall scheduling capabilities.

 # Components
 In order to achieve this the following components are used: